-There's no doubt that this shift in consumer sentiment should be concerning for businesses, especially those in the least trusted verticals such as Retail and Travel.
-Hacks are at an all-time high, and trust is at an all-time low, meaning that business revenues are at risk.
-Businesses need to make moves now to protect their reputation, revenue and build trust with customers.
+There's no doubt that this shift in consumer sentiment should be concerning for businesses, especially retailers and travel-related organizations.
+Hacks are at an all-time high, and trust is at an all-time low, meaning that revenue is at risk.
+Businesses need to make moves now to protect their reputation, revenue and consumer trust.

-Arguably the most alarming finding in our research was that businesses stand to lose 43% of their sales revenue forever if they are hacked.
-That doesn't include the fines from the Government, lawsuits or any other potential negative outcomes from a breach.
+Arguably the most alarming finding in our research was that businesses stand to lose 20% of their sales revenue forever if they are hacked.
+That doesn't include the fines from the government, lawsuits or any other potential negative outcomes from a breach.
 The damage sustained by your brand's reputation could impact your ability to acquire new customers for years to come, but there are steps that a business can take to salvage and assure consumers that their data is safe again.
-Nearly half of consumers require that businesses admit responsibility and make investments in their security after they are hacked in order to win them back.
-The most simple answer to this is to make sure there isn't any information in the ecosystem to steal - by descoping your business from the requirements of PCI DSS.
+Nearly half of consumers require that businesses admit responsibility and make investments in their security after they are hacked in order to lure them back.
+We believe the simplest answer to this is to make sure there isn't any information in the contact center environment to steal - by descoping your business from the requirements of PCI DSS.